 The performance of your website depends on many factors:

-- The total number and content tree organization of pages
+- The total number of pages on your website

 - Custom functionality added to the application or individual sites

-- The hardware and environment on which the site and database server are running
+- The hardware and environment on which the Kentico application and database server are running

 - The available resources if the server is shared with other applications